Aegle marmelos: Culinary

 Rich in vitamin C, the fruits can be eaten either fresh from trees or after being dried and produced into candy, toffee, pulp powder or nectar.
 If fresh, the juice is strained and sweetened to make a drink similar to lemonade.
-The juice can be made into sharbat, also called bella pana.
+The juice can be made into sharbat, also called bela pana.

 Traditional medicine

 The leaves, bark, roots, fruits, and seeds are used in traditional medicine to treat various illnesses.